ankurk91/wp-google-analytics/readme.txt

 = Can i modify this plugin ? =

 Yes you can.
-But you can't make money by selling this.
-You can ask for donation.
+Do whatever you want do .

 = Is Google Analytics service free. =